 How to Check for Nystagmus & Diagnosis Process

-Diagnosis of Nystagmus begins with a detailed eye examination, history review, and specialised tests such as visual-acuity assessment, ophthalmoscopy, MRI scans or electroretinography.
+If you’re wondering how to check for nystagmus, diagnosis begins with a detailed eye examination, a history review, and specialized tests such as visual acuity assessment, ophthalmoscopy, MRI scans, or electroretinography.
 Observing the involuntary movement during different head positions or lighting conditions is key.
-Early detection improves management possibilities.
+Early detection improves management possibilities and helps prevent further visual complications.

 Approaches to Nystagmus Treatment & Outlook